CNC Milling Guide

 Tolerance

-CNC milling is a highly precise process.
+CNC milling-machining is a highly precise process.
 However, it is impossible to manufacture a part with absolute perfection.
 While CNC milling can create parts with over 99% accuracy, certain applications require that sub-1 % be taken into consideration, thus requiring tolerances.
 Tolerances are allowable variations from the specified dimensions and shape of a machined part that will still enable the part to function as intended.
 Designers specify tolerances during the design phase.
 However, the maximum tolerance that can be achieved depends on the manufacturing process.
 Tolerance standards for subtractive manufacturing are defined by ISO 2768 and ISO 286.
 For CNC milling operations and machines, standard tolerances are

 • Milling (3-axis): ± 0.005″ or 0.13 mm